Water Heater

 What to do right now if it's leaking

-Most leaking water heater jobs we attend in Singapore can be diagnosed in 10 minutes on-site.
+Most leaking water heater jobs our water heater team attends in Singapore can be diagnosed in 10 minutes on-site.
 The hardest part is just knowing when to call vs when to live with it.
 Hopefully this gives you the framework to decide.